-A conservatorship is a court-approved appointment of an individual to handle the personal and financial affairs of someone who is no longer capable of doing so for reasons including disability, age and incapacity.
-This is a serious undertaking and the conservator may be challenged in court by other individuals who wish to act as conservator.
+A conservatorship is a court-approved appointment of an individual to handle the personal and financial affairs of someone who is no longer capable of doing so for reasons, including disability, age and incapacity.
+This is a serious undertaking, and the conservator may be challenged in court by other individuals who wish to act as conservator.
 Likewise, the conservatee has the right to contest a petition for conservatorship.

-The Advantages And Types Of Conservatorship
+The Advantages And Types Of Conservatorships